civican/legisinfo/44-1/bills/C-26/bill_text.md

     the designated operator to which the information relates consents to its disclosure;

-    the disclosure is necessary for any purpose related to the protection of vital services, vital systems or critical cyber systems;
+    the disclosure is necessary for the protection of vital services, vital systems or critical cyber systems;

     the disclosure is made in accordance with any provision of this Act; or

     the disclosure is made in accordance with the `Security of Canada Information Disclosure Act`.

   **(2)** Nothing in this section precludes a person from disclosing confidential information to a law enforcement agency or the Canadian Security Intelligence Service if the disclosure of the information is otherwise lawful.

+  **(3)** Any confidential information that is disclosed or allowed to be accessed under subsection (1) must be treated as confidential.

 ### Section 27